Crypto Taxes in Switzerland 2026 – No Capital Gains Tax for Private Investors

 When Are You a Professional Trader?

-The tax-free status only applies to private investors.
-If you are classified as a professional trader (gewerbsmäßiger Wertschriftenhändler), your crypto gains are taxable as self-employment income at ordinary income tax rates.
-The ESTV uses several criteria to determine professional trader status:
+The tax-free capital gains status is for private investors only.
+Get classified as a professional trader (gewerbsmäßiger Wertschriftenhändler) and your gains become taxable as self-employment income at ordinary rates.
+The ESTV looks at:

 - More than 5 transactions per year

-- Transaction volume exceeds five times portfolio value annually
+- Transaction volume exceeding five times your portfolio value annually

-- Crypto income represents a significant portion of total income
+- Crypto income representing a significant portion of your total income

 Income Tax on Crypto Income

-Even private investors owe income tax on crypto received as income:
+Even private investors with tax-free capital gains owe income tax on crypto received as income:

-- Staking rewards: Taxable as income from moveable assets (Vermögensertrag)
+- Staking rewards: Vermögensertrag (income from moveable assets)

 - Airdrops: Generally taxable as income when received